akos0215/AnyoneC/README.md

 # AnyoneC

 It is a Programming language generator based on ArnoldC.

 ## Motivation

-I really love ArnoldC, the programming language which is based on Arnold Schwarzenegger's one-liners.
+I really love ArnoldC, the programming language based on Arnold Schwarzenegger's one-liners.
-Nevertheless I realized that it can be generalized to utilize anyone's one-liners, e.g. poets, writers, actors, politics etc. And do it without recompiling the code.
+Nevertheless I realized that it can be generalized to understand anyone's (e.g. poets, writers, actors, politics etc. ) one-liners as dialects.
+And here we go.

 ## HelloWorld.arnoldc